amt8u/hugo-blog/content/posts/understanding-javascript-hoisting/index.md

 To start with, hoisting is defined by the dictionary as *Hoisting to raise or lift, especially by some mechanical appliance* which basically means *to move up*.

+And its not just developers like me, even the brilliant of minds cannot decipher this concept - [Least favorite programming language - by computerphile](https://youtu.be/03lRzf7iSiU?si=UmaAmt3IUmjzp-Gr&t=27)

 `Hoisting` is JavaScript's default behavior of moving declarations to the top.*
 > w3schools.com